BruceArmstrong007/SIXE/README.md

 - Works on top of any frontend typescript framework/library
 - State is outside main thread - runs in seperate thread for Performace
 - Maintains State aross tabs and windows - state managed in shared worker
-- Can create multiple states - ✨Magic ✨
 - Lightweight - Low unpack size
 - No dependencies